ericchang707/BasketballStats/README.md

 # BasketballStats
-Creating SQL database to hold and calculate new statistics for NBA players
+Creating SQL database using python to hold and calculate new statistics for NBA players